 - Notice of Complainant Rights.
 Complainants must be notified of the following:

-- Their right to file criminal charges with local law enforcement officials in sexual assault cases;
+- Their right to make a report with local law enforcement officials in sexual assault cases.

 - Rights under the crime victims bill of rights, Minn.
 Stat 611A.01-611A.06, including the right to assistance from the Crime Victims Reparations Board and the Commissioner of Public Safety;